MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-teams-at-scale.md

 Follow these steps to deploy a large number of teams at a time.

-You use the ```New-CsBatchTeamsDeployment``` cmdlet to submit a batch of teams to create.
-An orchestration ID is generated for each batch.
-You can then use the ```Get-CsBatchTeamsDeployment``` cmdlet to track the progress and status of each batch.

 ### Step 1: Prepare your CSV files

-You'll need to create two comma-separated values (CSV) files for each batch of teams that you deploy:
+You'll need to create two CSV files for each batch of teams that you deploy:

 - **A CSV file that defines the teams you're creating**.
 This file must contain these required columns, in the following order, starting with the first column: